 The first thing you need to do is to assess the space and determine the potential.
-You will need to make a note of the square footage of the basement, how high the ceilings are, the lighting and the plumbing and electrical connections that already exist there.
+If you are wondering how to measure a house for square footage, start by making a note of the square footage of the basement, how high the ceilings are, the lighting, and the plumbing and electrical connections that already exist there.
 You will need to identify any potential issues that may need addressing, such as moisture or insulation problems, and whether you need to fit a sump pump.
-Think about how you will want to use the space and what you will need to do to make it functional.
+Think about how you will want to use the space and what you will need to do to make it functional

 Before you get started on any renovations, it is important to look at any issues that may cause you issues further down the line.
 Look for any water damage, moisture issues, leaks and so on, and take steps to make them right.
 Look at whether you need to put in additional insulation to make sure the space is energy-efficient and comfortable for users.

 Creating a floor plan for your basement is important to make sure that you make the most out of your space’s potential.
 Bear in mind what you are intending to use the space for and what fittings, fixtures and furnishings you will be putting in there.
 Draw up a floor plan and take accurate measurements to make sure that everything will fit in the space properly.

 The right flooring will make a huge difference in how comfortable and functional the room is.
 Look at materials that are waterproof, durable and easy to keep clean – vinyl tiles and planks are always a good idea for basement rooms.
 Installing a subfloor can also help you to insulate the space and improve comfort levels.